System Design Questions to ask in an interview

 - What are the features we need to build to solve the users’ problem?

-- Identifying a few problem areas to solve, and honing in on 1 or 2
+- Identify a few problem areas to solve, and hone in on 1 or 2

 Non-functional requirements